Book Prizes and Awards

 Application Guidelines

-• Books considered must have a first date of US publication between May 1, 2023 and April 30, 2024
+• Books considered must have a first date of US publication between May 1, 2024 and April 30, 2025

-• Presses cannot submit
+• Presses cannot submit on behalf of their authors

 • Anthologies will not be considered

-• Women of color of the U.S. and/or International origin are encouraged to apply.
+• Women of Color of the U.S. and/or International origin are encouraged to apply

 • Applicants must provide access to an electronic version of their book for up to 5 reviewers

-Apply Here
+Apply Now

 NWSA/University of Illinois Press First Book Prize

-The University of Illinois Press (UIP) and the National Women's Studies Association (NWSA) are pleased to continue the annual competition for the best dissertation or first book manuscript by a single author in the field of women's and gender studies.
-Applicants must be National Women's Studies Association members.
 The Press and NWSA seek nonfiction manuscripts that exemplify cutting-edge intersectional feminist scholarship, whether the area of focus is historical or contemporary.
-The competition is open to scholars from all disciplinary backgrounds, but the sponsoring organizations especially encourage work that speaks effectively across disciplines, and projects that offer new perspectives on concerns central to the field of women's and gender studies.
+The competition is open to scholars from all disciplinary backgrounds, but the sponsoring organizations especially encourage work that speaks effectively across disciplines, and projects that offer new perspectives on concerns central to the field of Women's, Gender, and Sexuality studies.

 Possible topics may include, but are not limited to, the following: